aLotofAdam/Fortuna/README.md

 ## About This Project:
 Keeping track of where your hard-earned money disappears to can be challenging.
-This application is being built for people who want to get a handle on their budget without spending hours every week inputting reciepts into a spreadsheet or giving other software programs access to their bank accounts. <br/>
+This application is being built for people who want to get a handle on their budget without spending hours every week inputting receipts into a spreadsheet or giving other software programs access to their bank accounts. <br/>

 This project is still in earlier phases of development.
 Check back for more info and updates!